Writing for music clients

 An ear for language and music

-I believe that good writing starts with listening, and that’s never more important than when I’m writing for clients in the world of music.
+Good writing starts with listening, and that’s never more important than when I’m writing for clients in the world of music.

 My work in this area includes writing: